 That means you also can create a design this spread differently each month, depending on what theme you’re using for this month.

 really love the header: routine to keep it all together.
-Absolutely the way I feel about having a routine – it helps me to keep it together.
+That is absolutely the way I feel about having a routine – it helps me to keep it together.

 I love that she included a chill time here and how it doesn’t necessarily have to be just couch and Netflix.
 You actually rest more when you switch to a different activity vs being a blob.